strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTesting.md

 # Web Testing

-In this lab we will be standing up a vulnerable web server called DVWA.
-It is designed from the ground up to teach people about a number of web application attacks.
+In this lab we will be standing up a simple Python Web Server and a vulnerable web server called DVWA.
+These are designed from the ground up to teach people about a number of web application attacks.

 While a full intro to web attacks is out of the scope of this class, it is great to show you how to use tools like ZAP to automatically look for some vulnerabilities, and to show you that automated tools do not always catch everything.